shaiBonfil/URL-Shortener-API/README.md

 # Node.js URL Shortener API (TypeScript)
-This is a simple backend project that creates a URL shortener service using Node.js, Express, MongoDB, and TypeScript, with a Redis caching layer for performance.
+This is a backend project that creates a URL shortener service using Node.js, Express, MongoDB, and TypeScript, with a Redis caching layer for performance and support for temporary links.

 ## Features
-- Generate a short URL from a long original URL.
+- Generate permanent or temporary a short URL from a long original URL.

 - Redirect from a short URL to the original URL.

 - Cache frequently accessed URLs with Redis for faster redirects.

 - Track the number of clicks for each short URL.

+- Automatically delete expired links with a daily background job.

 ## Technologies Used
 - **Node.js:** JavaScript runtime environment.